 Dr. Carl J. Brown

-Dr. Brown has published several studies on surgery for colorectal cancer, the ileal pouch procedure and surgery for Crohn's disease.
+Dr. Brown has published over 100 peer reviewed research papers focused primarily on surgery for colorectal cancer.
 He has also taught courses in laparoscopic colorectal cancer surgery and transanal endoscopic microsurgery.